petersli/psh/README.md

 ## Credits

+CS33's *Shell 1* and *Shell 2* assignments listed functionality specifications, but did not give starter code for the shell.
-The implementation of the job list structure was provided by CS33 via `jobs.c` and `jobs.h`
+The course did, however, provide the `jobs list` data structure, via `jobs.c` and `jobs.h`.